Francisco Higuera

-Francisco Higuera Fernández (born 30 January 1965) is a Spanish former professional footballer who played mostly as an attacking midfielder – sometimes, he could operate as a forward.
+Francisco Higuera Fernández (born 30 January 1965) is a Spanish former professional footballer who played mainly as an attacking midfielder and occasionally as a forward.

 Nicknamed Paquete, he appeared in 367 La Liga games over 12 seasons (76 goals), in representation of Mallorca and Zaragoza.

 Club career

 Higuera was born in Escurial, Province of Cáceres.
 After playing youth football with RCD Mallorca he made his senior debut at only 17, in a 3–0 Segunda División home win against Deportivo de La Coruña on 10 October 1982, and finished his first season with 16 matches and two goals as the Balearic Islands club promoted to La Liga.
 His first appearance in the top flight occurred on 24 September 1983 in a 3–0 loss at Atlético Madrid, and he went on to experience two relegations from that tier with the team.

 In summer 1988, Higuera signed with Real Zaragoza, being ever-present for the Aragonese.
 In the 1993–94 campaign he scored a career-best 12 goals and converted the decisive penalty in the shootout victory over RC Celta de Vigo in the Copa del Rey final, later being instrumental in their 1995 conquest of the UEFA Cup Winners' Cup, often partnering Juan Esnáider, Miguel Pardeza and Gus Poyet in attack (they recorded, in 1994–95, an impressive 5–4 away defeat of FC Barcelona in the Supercopa de España).

 Higuera decided to have an abroad experience in 1997 at the age of 32, and joined Mexico's Puebla FC, being accompanied by Pardeza in the adventure.
 He returned home after one season, signing with Xerez CD of Segunda División B and retiring in 2000.

 After serving as general manager to the Andalusians for several seasons, Higuera switched to another modest club in 2009, Lorca Deportiva CF, also in that capacity.